matthiasnoback/service-integration-workshop/assignments/ideas.md

 `Conference Web` talks to `Orders and Registrations` via messaging (RabbitMQ).

-1. Try to accomplish the same thing using HTTP instead.
+1. Try to accomplish the same thing using HTTP instead (an `orders_and_registrations_web` container is already running, which should help you finish this task).
 2. Is there a significant difference?
 What are the trade-offs for each of the available strategies?
 THink of several use cases and explain which strategy you would advocate.
 3. Try to make the code as flexible as possible: you should be able to switch between handling the `PlaceOrder` command synchronously and asynchronously.
+Would it be helpful to start using a command bus library (like [SimpleBus](https://github.com/SimpleBus/MessageBus) or [Tactician](https://github.com/thephpleague/tactician))?

 ## The Order Saga